IEEE 802.1aq: Example

-We will work through SPBM behavior on a small example, with emphasis on the shortest-path trees for unicast and multicast.
+This small example of SPBM behavior emphasises shortest-path trees for unicast and multicast.

 The network shown in Figure 1 consists of 8 participating nodes numbered 0 through 7.
 These would be switches or routers running the IEEE 802.1aq protocol.
 Each of the 8 participating nodes has a number of adjacencies numbered 1..5.
 These would likely correspond to interface indexes, or possibly port numbers.
-Since 802.1aq does not support parallel interfaces each interface corresponds to an adjacency.
-The port / interface index numbers are of course local and are shown because the output of the computations produce an interface index (in the case of unicast) or a set of interface indexes (in the case of multicast) which are part of the forwarding information base (FIB) together with a destination MAC address and backbone VID.
+Since 802.1aq does not support parallel interfaces, each interface corresponds to an adjacency.
+The port and interface index numbers are, of course, local and are shown because the output of the computations produces an interface index (in the case of unicast) or a set of interface indexes (in the case of multicast), which are part of the FIB together with a destination MAC address and backbone VID.

 The network has a fully meshed inner core of four nodes (0..3) and then four outer nodes (4,5,6 and 7), each dual-homed onto a pair of inner core nodes.

-Normally when nodes come from the factory they have a MAC address assigned which becomes a node identifier but for the purpose of this example we will assume that the nodes have MAC addresses of the form 00:00:00:00:N:00 where N is the node id (0..7) from Figure 1.
+Normally, when nodes come from the factory, they have a MAC address assigned, which becomes a node identifier, but for the purpose of this example, we will assume that the nodes have MAC addresses of the form 00:00:00:00:N:00 where N is the node id (0..7) from Figure 1.
 Therefore, node 2 has a MAC address of 00:00:00:00:02:00.
 Node 2 is connected to node 7 (00:00:00:00:07:00) via node 2's interface/5.

 The IS-IS protocol runs on all the links shown since they are between participating nodes.
-The IS-IS hello protocol has a few additions for 802.1aq including information about backbone VIDs to be used by the protocol.
+The IS-IS hello protocol has a few additions for 802.1aq, including information about backbone VIDs to be used by the protocol.
 We will assume that the operator has chosen to use backbone VIDs 101 and 102 for this instance of 802.1aq on this network.

-The node will use their MAC addresses as the IS-IS SysId and join a single IS-IS level and exchange link-state packets (LSPs in IS-IS terminology).
+The node will use its MAC addresses as the IS-IS SysId and join a single IS-IS level and exchange link-state packets (LSPs in IS-IS terminology).
 The LSPs will contain node information and link information such that every node will learn the full topology of the network.
-Since we have not specified any link weights in this example, the IS-IS protocol will pick a default link metric for all links, therefore all routing will be minimum hop count.
+Since we have not specified any link weights in this example, the IS-IS protocol will pick a default link metric for all links; therefore, all routing will be minimum hop count.

-After topology discovery the next step is distributed calculation of the unicast routes for both ECMP VIDs and population of the unicast forwarding tables (FIBs).
+After topology discovery, the next step is distributed calculation of the unicast routes for both ECMP VIDs and population of the unicast FIBs.